knuckleswtf/scribe/.github/ISSUE_TEMPLATE/question.md

 - [ ] I've read the [documentation](https://scribe.knuckles.wtf/laravel) and I can't find details on how to achieve this.

 Okay, but DID YOU REALLY CHECK THE DOCS?
 Use the search bar on the docs page, and then come back and put an x in the box above only if you don't find answers.
+I know it's difficult when you don't know what you're looking for, but do your best.